 You must have a nutritional health risk.
 The WIC staff will be able to find a risk by checking your height, weight, and iron count, and having you fill out a nutrition questionnaire and medical history.

-Your gross annual household income must be within WIC Guidelines (see below).
+Your gross household income must be within WIC Guidelines (see below).

 Note: You may have a job and still meet these guidelines.